grpc/grpc-dotnet/examples/README.md

 ## Aggregator

-The aggregator shows how a to use the gRPC client factory with services to make nested gRPC calls.
+The aggregator shows how a to make nested gRPC calls (a gRPC service calling another gRPC service).
+The gRPC client factory is used in ASP.NET Core to inject a client into services.
 The gRPC client factory is configured to propagate the context from the original call to the nested call.
-For example, cancellation will automatically propagate.
+In this example the cancellation from the client will automatically propagate through to nested gRPC calls.

 ##### Scenarios:

 * Client factory
-* Client canceling a streaming call
+* Client canceling a call
-* Context propagation
+* Cancellation propagation